Breee/pogo-map-package/README.md

 ## 2.2 Fill the database

+1. 2. `cd pogo-map-package/scripts`
-1. First of all, we need gyms and pokestops.
+2. First of all, we need gyms and pokestops.
 You create 2 files:
 - `updateGyms.csv`
 - `updateStops.csv`